 DAY 6, September 07, 2019 | Cusco

-making a traditional lunch only with the help of a small key Spanish words book and soles ( local currency), so be ready to practice your Spanish
+making a traditional lunch with only the help of a small Spanish-language book and soles ( local currency), so be ready to practice your Spanish

-skills and negotiate with sellers because after an hour you will be transferred to an opened kitchen where with some chefs assistance you will
+skills and negotiate with sellers!
+After an hour, you will be transferred to an open kitchen where chefs will help you

-Dinner will be at Kion Restaurant, an upmarket and elegant dining option in Cusco, Kion offers without a doubt the finest Peruvian-Chinese fusion
+Dinner will be at Kion Restaurant, an elegant dining option in Cusco.
+Kion offers without a doubt the finest Peruvian-Chinese fusion

 DAY 7, September 08, 2019 | Puno

 This is a full day transfer from Cusco to Puno where Titicaca Lake is located.
 This journey will go through the Andean Highlands until you reach the Collao Plateau.
 You will make a few detours along the way.
 The first stop will be at Andahuaylillas Church, which is considered the “Sistine Chapel of the Andes” due to the many colonial-era mural paintings.
 Afterwards, you will stop at Raqchi, an archaeological complex located near the regional border between Cusco and Puno.
 After enjoying lunch near La Raya Pass, you will stop at Pukara, a rural community famous for its ceramic bulls called Toritos.

 After breakfast, you will be transferred to Puno Port to board a motor boat that will take you around to the main attractions of Lake Titicaca.
 On the way, you will be able to enjoy great views of the highest navigable lake in the world.
 The first stop will be at the floating islands of Uros.
 This group of Islands is made of the totora plant, as are the houses of the local villagers and their boats.

 Later, get to know Taquile Island and learn about the lifestyle of the local community and their daily activities, such as weaving.
 Enjoy a traditional lunch with an amazing view of the scenery of the lake.